reactive-python/reactpy-django/docs/src/reference/template-tag.md

 By default, the only [available dependencies](./template-tag.md#pyscript-setup) are the Python standard library, `pyscript`, `pyodide`, `reactpy` core.

-The entire file path provided is loaded directly into the browser, and must have a `#!python def root()` component to act as the entry point.
+Your Python component file will be directly loaded into the browser.
+It must have a `#!python def root()` component to act as the entry point.

 <!--pyscript-def-end-->
 <!--pyscript-raw-text-start-->